 Polokwane municipality has been using GIS technology for over 10 years, and this technology has proven to be a catalytic tool when it comes to decision making relating to land development and other related activities.
 Therefore, various SBUs either directly or indirectly make use GIS in carrying out their functions.
 But even though the tool has been in the municipality for many years some spatially challenging decisions were taken.
 This is a clear indication that decisions where still taken in silos even though GIS was in one way or the other been used by various SBUs.
 The Introduction of Integrated GIS System means that the use of spatial data ought to be placed right in the hands of the people who are taking decisions on land development matters.
 The consolidation of various systems into GIS platform is one way of allowing for automatic updating of information that can be seen by everyone at the same time and this will eliminate the duplication of work by different SBUs and will ultimately lead to efficient productivity and save municipal resources.
 This merely shows that the Corporate Geoinformatics SBU has a major role to play in realising the municipality's Smart City 2030 vision.

-2.23.
-POLOKWANE HOUSING ASSOCIATION - PHA
+2.23 Polokwane Housing Association - PHA

-The City of Polokwane is the leader within the province as it has an established housing entity (Thabatshweu Housing Company PTY LTD) - trading as Polokwane Housing Association -

-PHA), but the responsibilities that come with the fully and effective functioning of the PHA need to be addressed during the next five-year period to ensure that a sound base is established for building sustainable integrated human settlements.
+The City of Polokwane is the leader within the province as it has an established housing entity (Thabatshweu Housing Company PTY LTD) - trading as Polokwane Housing Association - PHA), but the responsibilities that come with the fully and effective functioning of the PHA need to be addressed during the next five-year period to ensure that a sound base is established for building sustainable integrated human settlements.
 The focus has moved to identification land parcels and preparing them for implementation of 900 Social Housing, 754 GAP Market Housing and 5116 Student Beds.
+The delivery of all these projects is at SCM level.
+To this end, the entity together with Polokwane Municipality believe that implementation of these projects will start in 2017/2018.
 This will result in including these aspects into the Service Delivery Agreement (SDA).
 This will improve the property portfolio of the PHA and assist towards moving it towards sustainability.